remoteintech/remote-jobs/company-profiles/nuharborsecurity.md

 Many positions are remote friendly.
 There are a portion of positions that are in-office, but the status of each position is displayed with the job description.

-Remote employees can work in office with approval and there are events multiple times a year that are remote employees can opt to attend in person.
+Remote employees can work in office with approval and there are events multiple times a year that remote employees can opt to attend in person.

 ## Region